vfarcic/devops24/manuscript/03-manual-cd.md

 Now that we have a cluster, we can move into a more exciting part of this chapter.
 We'll start defining and executing stages and steps of a continuous deployment pipeline.

-## Creating A Namespace Dedicated To Continuous Deployment Processes
+## Creating Namespaces Dedicated To Continuous Deployment Processes

 If we are to accomplish a reasonable level of security of our pipelines, we need to run them in dedicated Namespaces.
 Our cluster already has RBAC enabled, so we'll need a ServiceAccount as well.
 Since security alone is not enough, we also need to make sure that our pipeline does not affect other applications.
 We'll accomplish that by creating a LimitRange and a ResourceQuota.